PetroIvaniuk/llms-tools/README.md

 ## Robotics
 - [Open-TeleVision](https://robot-tv.github.io/) - an open-sourced immersive teleoperation system with stereo visual feedback.
 Robots executing highly precise, extremely long-horizon tasks with high success rate, autonomously
+- [unitree_il_lerobot](https://github.com/unitreerobotics/unitree_IL_lerobot) - open-source project is a modification of the LeRobot open-source training framework, enabling the training and testing of data collected using the dual-arm dexterous hands of Unitree's G1 robot
 - [LeRobot](https://github.com/huggingface/lerobot) - aims to provide models, datasets, and tools for real-world robotics in PyTorch
 - [DrEurek](https://eureka-research.github.io/dr-eureka/) - Language Model Guided Sim-To-Real Transfer
 - [UniSim](https://universal-simulator.github.io/unisim/) - a real-world simulator range from controllable content creation in games and movies to training embodied agents purely in simulation that can be directly deployed in the real world